-The Gurden Lights are more famous Arkansas lights, occurring in the small town of Gurden about 75 miles from Little Rock.
+The Gurden Lights are more famous Arkansas lights, occurring in the small town of Gurden, about 75 miles from Little Rock.
 Both the Crossett and Gurden lights have the railroad decapitation legend attached to them.

 Georgia is home to the Surrency light.
 Surrency is a very tiny town near Macon.
 This bright yellow ball of light has been seen near the railroad tracks since the early 1900s.
-Science may have found an explanation for it in a strange pool of liquid that has been found far underground under Surrency.
+Science may have found an explanation for it in a strange pool of liquid found far underground under Surrency.
 But the liquid itself is a puzzle, as the liquid is not supposed to be able to form nine miles underground, where seismic equipment seems to indicate this liquid lies!

-The lights appear as circles of red, blue, white, and green, and are evident almost every clear evening.
+The lights appear as circles of red, blue, white, and green and are evident almost every clear evening.
 Even though Ripley’s Believe It or Not once offered $100,000 to anyone who could offer a solution to the lights, no logical scientific explanation has yet been found, and the lights remain a mystery.

 These lights have been reported since before white men settled the area.
 The Cherokee and Catawba tribes have reports of them as far back as the year 1200.
 In their history, it is believed that the lights are the spirits of Cherokee and Catawba warriors killed in a great battle that year.
 Civil War soldiers wrote home about the lights.

-In 1913, the U.S. Geological Survey concluded that the lights were reflections from locomotive lights behind Brown Mountain.
+In 1913, the U.S. Geological Survey concluded that the lights reflected from locomotive lights behind Brown Mountain.
 But shortly after that survey was done, floods washed out all the railroad tracks around Brown Mountain.
 There was no train service in the area for months, but the lights showed up right on time.

 The Brown Mountain Lights are not the only spook lights in North Carolina.
-Wilmington has the Maco Station Lights, which actually could be the paranormal result of the death of a railroad man named Joe Baldwin in 1867.
+Wilmington has the Maco Station Lights, which could be the paranormal result of the death of a railroad man named Joe Baldwin in 1867.
 His death is well-documented in newspapers and other public records, and he did die in a dramatic and violent train accident.

 Explanations that have been put forward for this light include marsh gas and reflections from minerals.
 Neither of these explanations holds up.
-There is reason to believe some sightings may be caused by car lights from the highway five miles away, but this does not explain all the documented sightings from before the highway was built, and even before cars were commonplace.
+There is reason to believe some sightings may be caused by car lights from the highway five miles away, but this does not explain all the documented sightings from before the highway was built and even before cars were commonplace.
 Troy Taylor, in Unexplained America, says that the Army Corp of Engineers concluded that the Hornet Light was a “mysterious light of unknown origin,” and so it remains.